Moving to Mongolia Guide

 - Measles, Mumps & Rubella

-The Mongolian unit of currency is the tögrög (T) and comes in notes from T1 to T20,000, which is the most valuable note and worth around £8.
+The Mongolian unit of currency is the tögrög (T) which comes in notes from T1 to T20,000, which is the most valuable note and worth around £8.

 Banks and exchange offices in Ulaanbataar and banks in provincial centres will change money with ease into tögrög.
 For those wishing to cash travellers cheques in Mongolia, this can only be achieved at the Trade & Developments Bank and Golomt Banks in the capital, and there is usually a 2% fee attached.
 Getting cheques cashed outside of Ulaanbataar cannot be guaranteed.